tevaughan/region-fill-dirichlet/README.md

 sparse matrix.

 The basic idea is to employ an interface enabling speed and flexibility.
-The Constructor for
+The constructor for
 [`dirichlet::Fill`](include/dirichlet/Fill.hpp)
 and the constructed function-object will do very